Dietician Vanessa Rissetto Dishes On Achieving a Healthy Mindset About Food

 VR: The same theme over and over again right now with diet and wellness is anti-diet.
 People for so long have been restricted, they've been taught let's not eat this macronutrient.
 Let's do this extreme thing.
 And then let's elicit this really big weight loss.

 But what we're finding is that 40% of the population has some sort of disordered eating.
 Maybe your belief is "I can't eat carbs, because if I eat carbs, I'm gonna be fat.
 So I cannot eat that."
 Or "I can't eat past seven o'clock."
 Or "if I eat those cookies, then I have to run seven miles the next day."
 The thing is, fear is a middle ground.
-If your goal is to lose 10 pounds -- for whatever reason, there's nothing shameful if you want to lose 10 pounds.
-Maybe that's what you and your doctor have decided together or during COVID, you've been eating a lot of things that you think aren't really in line with whatever your goals are.
-We can do that in a way that's realistic, and doesn't make you lose your mind.
+If your goal is to lose 10 pounds -- for whatever reason, there's nothing shameful if you want to lose 10 pounds -- we can do that in a way that's realistic, and doesn't make you lose your mind.

 "What we're finding is that 40% of the population has some sort of disordered eating."